lcorkuni/waqqly-app/README.md

 ## Azure CI/CD Pipeline

-The Waqqly Web App leverages Azure DevOps for a continuous integration and continuous delivery (CI/CD) pipeline.
+The Waqqly Web App leverages Azure DevOps for a continuous integration (CI/CD) pipeline.
 This automated process ensures efficient deployment:

-* Upon a code push to Azure DevOps, a new application version is automatically built.
+* Upon a code push to Azure DevOps, a new versio of the application is automatically built.
 * The built version is then deployed to the cloud environment.